Rajpratik71/Mininet-wiki/FAQ.md

 <a id=get-started></a>
 ### How can I **get started** with Mininet?

-The best way to get started with Mininet is to install our ready-to-run virtual machine image as per our [Download](http://mininet.github.com/download) instructions, and then go through the [Walkthrough](http://mininet.github.com/walkthrough), the [[OpenFlow tutorial | http://www.openflow.org/wk/index.php/OpenFlow_Tutorial]], and the [[Introduction to Mininet]].
+The best way to get started with Mininet is to install our ready-to-run virtual machine image as per our [Download](http://mininet.github.com/download) instructions, and then go through the [Walkthrough](http://mininet.github.com/walkthrough), then follow the instructions on our [[Documentation]] page.
+You may find the [[OpenFlow tutorial | http://www.openflow.org/wk/index.php/OpenFlow_Tutorial]], and the [[Introduction to Mininet]] to be particularly informative.

 ***
 <a id=password></a>